Armandpl/portfolio/projects/draft.md

 date: 2019-05-30
 excerpt: Draft is an application I developed with 4 of my schoolmates.
 It aims to address the problem of passive news consumption.
-It was downloaded 1000+ times and we were top 3 of the day on ProductHunt. :)
+It was downloaded 1000+ times and was top 3 of the day on ProductHunt. :)
 external_link_name: Download
 external_link: https://draft.landen.co/
 code: ''